Slack for sales

 Share wins with the company

-Announce deals and congratulate teammates across distributed teams and offices in your company-wide #sales channel.
+Announce deals and congratulate each other across distributed teams and offices in your company-wide #sales channel.
 Share context behind the deal, like challenges and lessons, so everyone can grow together.
 It’s also nice to recognize and thank colleagues who helped get the deal across the line.

-Use emoji reactions to praise teammates and eliminate those lengthy reply-all email chains.
+Use emoji reactions to praise members and eliminate those lengthy reply-all email chains.

 Communicating in public channels facilitates transparency and creates a searchable archive of past deals, decisions, and conversations.
 Try only to use private channels or Direct Messages for confidential or sensitive topics like budgets, deal approval, and commissions.